jtonello/balena-webmin/README.md

 The Webmin root password is set as a variable in the _.balena/balena.yml_ file.
 You should change it for production uses.

 ### Deploy
-Clone this repository, change into the balenaWebmin directory and push to your application:
+Clone this repository, change into the balena-webmin directory and push to your application:
 ```
 $ git clone git@github.com:jtonello/balena-webmin.git
 $ cd balena-webmin